 Academic Profile

 Jamie is an environmental geographer whose research examines the production of environmental knowledge, and how this knowledge comes to shape the world around us.
-He focuses on powerful understandings of nature and their consequences for human and nonhuman life across different spatial scales.
-Past projects have examined human relations with a range of organisms - from elephants to hookworms - and policy domains - including conservation, health and agriculture.
-He combines concepts and approaches from more-than-human geography with those from science studies, using ethnographic, participatory and historical methods.
-His research has been funded by the ESRC, The British Academy and the Wellcome Trust, amongst other sources.
+He focuses on powerful understandings of Nature and their consequences for human and nonhuman life across different spatial scales.
+Past projects have examined human relations with a range of organisms - from elephants to hookworms - and policy domains - including conservation, health, and agriculture.
+He combines concepts and approaches from more-than-human geography with those from science studies, using ethnographic, participatory, and historical methods.
+His research has been funded by the ESRC, The British Academy and the Wellcome and Leverhulme Trusts, amongst other sources.

 Jamie joined the School of Geography and the Environment in October 2012.
-He has a BSc (Hons, first class) and PhD from the University of Bristol.
-His PhD and subsequent post-doctoral fellowships at Oxford (2005-7) were funded by the ESRC.
-Prior to returning to Oxford, he lectured for four years at Kings College London.
+He has a BSc (Hons, first class) and a PhD in Geography from the University of Bristol.
+Prior to coming to Oxford, he lectured for four years at Kings College London.

 Current Research